Ron Rivera harps on positives but can’t ignore Washington’s persistent mistakes

 By the end, Jones had 249 passing yard and 95 more rushing — more than Washington’s running backs collectively.

 “It’s correctable.
 Just a lack of discipline a couple of times,” Rivera said.
 “We went diving down inside on the play action where we shouldn’t have been.
-That’s frustrating because we prepared for it. it was something that we’ve seen in the past.
+That’s frustrating because we prepared for it.
+It was something that we’ve seen in the past.
 [Jones] has exploited that in the past.
 He did it last week [against Denver], and he did it again this week, so that’s disappointing.
-That will be pointed out, and we’re going to work to correct it, because, honestly it’s something that’s very frustrating for us as coaches and I know for the players.”
+That will be pointed out, and we’re going to work to correct it because, honestly it’s something that’s very frustrating for us as coaches and I know for the players.”

 But the issues extended to coverage, too.
-On another play that didn’t succeed for the Giants but could’ve ended Washington’s hopes if had, Darius Slayton broke loose for a near-touchdown.
-Slayton had nearly 10 yards of separation from cornerback William Jackson III, but dropped the ball in the end zone.
+On another play that didn’t succeed for the Giants but could have ended Washington’s hopes if it had, Darius Slayton broke loose for a near-touchdown.
+Slayton had nearly 10 yards of separation from cornerback William Jackson III but dropped the ball in the end zone.

 “We miscommunicated,” Rivera said.
 “One of us should have stayed high, and we didn’t unfortunately.”

 Rivera has labeled the team’s miscues as a lack of discipline.
-He questioned the team’s maturity throughout camp and before the start of the season, and still sees areas that need drastic improvement.
+He questioned the team’s maturity throughout camp and before the start of the season and still sees areas that need drastic improvement.

 But in the win over New York, he also noticed progress in all phases.

-Young and fellow edge rusher Montez Sweat have been chip-blocked and doubled-teamed, but the extra attention they receive has opened lanes for others.
-Like Allen, who now leads the team with three sacks.
-First-round draft pick Jamin Davis played just 27 of the team’s 69 defensive snaps, but showed improvement in his reads and decisions.
+Young and fellow edge rusher Montez Sweat have been chip-blocked and doubled-teamed, but the extra attention they receive has opened lanes for others such as Allen, who now leads the team with three sacks.
+First-round draft pick Jamin Davis played just 27 of the team’s 69 defensive snaps but showed improvement in his reads and decisions.

 Veteran receiver Terry McLaurin had a career-high 11 catches and notched the seventh 100-yard receiving game of his career (107 yards).
 The offensive line kept Heinicke clean for most of the game; he was pressured on just 10 of his 49 dropbacks, and his lone sack was largely of his own doing.